Can Dogs Burp?

 Remember, any sudden diet changes may cause some upsets anyway, but these should pass quickly within a few days.

-You should also reduce the amount of treats and table food, especially anything starchy or difficult to digest that can cause tummy troubles.
+You should also reduce the amount of treats, human food and out of date food, especially anything starchy or difficult to digest that can cause tummy troubles.

 Slowing the Eating